gsalaman/stepper_basic/README.md

 Finally, you are going to want to connect your external batt to the two PWR IN pins...and note that GND here is also going to GND on the UNO.

+### A word on power...
+The big easy board needs at least 6v to run.
+Each motor has different amperage requirements.

+You may be able to get away with connecting VIN on the UNO to PWR IN on the easydrver board, but that's not ideal.
+Here are some other options:
+* use either a 6v battery pack or 9v battery.
+May be enough to drive that small stepper, but you are going to want more current.
+* Drive PWR IN with a wall wort.
+Something in the 1-2 amp range, and if you pick 12v, you can use it with the big easy driver as well.

 ## The sketch
 Run the sketch...your motor should spin.
 Adjust the small, white pot on the driver board with your screwdriver until you get a nice, smooth motion.
 This is controlling the current that the stepper is using.